sqlpad/sqlpad/docs/authentication.md

 - `SAML_CERT`
 - `SAML_ENTRY_POINT`
 - `SAML_ISSUER`
+- `SQLPAD_SAML_AUTO_SIGN_UP`
+- `SQLPAD_SAML_DEFAULT_ROLE`
 - `PUBLIC_URL`
 - `DISABLE_USERPASS_AUTH`=`true` (optional - disables plain local user logins)

+SQLPad users do not need to be added ahead of time, and may be created on the fly using `samlAutoSignUp`.
+Whenever a new user is detected (unable to match to existing user email), a user record will be added to SQLPad's user table and a user signed in.
+By default users are not auto-created and must otherwise be added ahead of time.

 ## Whitelist Domains for User Administration